xye7ei/gllc/README.md

         raise NotImplemented
 ```

-The `Token` parser tries to match the prefix of the input and yield nothing when matching failed.
+The `Token` parser is our first concret parser.
+It tries to match the prefix of the input and yields a split, or yields nothing when matching failed.

 ``` python
 class Token(PExpr):